Mount Ascension

 Mount Ascension is a prominent 5710 ft mountain summit located in the Kenai Mountains, on the Kenai Peninsula, in the U.S. state of Alaska.
 The mountain is situated in Chugach National Forest, 6.8 mi south of Mount Adair, 3.5 mi north of Resurrection Peaks, and 10 mi north of Seward, Alaska.
-The peak is near the mouth of Resurrection River into Resurrection Bay.
-The name Resurrection, referring to the Resurrection of Jesus, is overused for nearby landforms on the Kenai peninsula, as the mountain to the immediate south is Resurrection Peaks.
-This Ascension name is a variation of the theme.
-Mount Ascension's name was proposed in 1968 by the Mountaineering Club of Alaska, and officially adopted in 1969 by the United States Geological Survey.
+The peak is near the mouth of Resurrection River into Resurrection Bay, whose names refer to the Resurrection of Jesus.
+Similarly, Mount Ascension gets its name from the Ascension of Jesus.
+This name was proposed in 1968 by the Mountaineering Club of Alaska, and officially adopted in 1969 by the United States Geological Survey.
 Access to the peak is via the Lost Lake Trail, and mountaineering skills are needed to reach the summit.
 In clear weather the immense Harding Icefield can be seen from the top.
 The first ascent of this peak was made October 6, 1968, by John Vincent Hoeman and his wife, Dr. Grace (Jansen) Hoeman.